BordNetzSim3D – Simulation of Electronics in Vehicles and Digital Twin of the On-Board Power Supply Process

 The on-board network is the term used to describe the totality of all electrical and electronic components in vehicles.
 It is already the nervous system of modern vehicles and is becoming increasingly important as a result of current developments - especially new drive and vehicle concepts (e-mobility), driving assistance systems and the networking of vehicles and/or autonomous driving.
 In the future, vehicles will be equipped with more and more electrical components and functions, and today's onboard networks are highly complex constructs.
 They largely consist of cables or cable harnesses with total lengths of several kilometers.

-Our Project Goals at a Glance: Simulation as the Future of Virtual Wiring Harness Design
+Our Project Goals at a Glance: Simulation as the Future of Virtual Wiring System Design

-A modern wiring system process (BNP) guarantees companies from the automotive industry efficient and digital planning, design, manufacture and assembly of wire harnesses.
+A modern wiring harness process (German BNP) ensures that companies in the automotive industry can plan, design, manufacture and assemble wire harnesses efficiently and digitally.

-• identifying and designing a new type of wiring system process: Which requirements and interactions in the company must this process fulfill
+• Identify and design a new type of on-board power supply process: What requirements and interactions within the company must this process fulfill?

-• Developing a fully digitized platform and toolbox: Which existing software tools should also be linked together in the process?
+• Develop a fully digitized platform and toolbox: Which existing software tools should also be linked with each other?

-The central element is the collaboration hub, which acts as a higher-level control and information system in the form of a database for all necessary technical components as a cloud solution.
+The central element is the Collaboration Hub, which acts as a superordinate control and information system in the form of a database for all necessary technical components as a cloud solution.
+The focus of our team at Fraunhofer ITWM is the development of a digital toolbox in which the essential apps for the collaboration hub are made available.
+We are also developing new experimental methods and designing test hardware to determine cable properties.

 Digital Design of the Flexible Components in the Engine Compartment